5.3.3: Bone Tissue

 Compact Bone

-Osteocytes are found in concentric circles of mineralized extracellular matrix.
+Osteocytes are inside of lacunae (hollow spaces) located in concentric circles of mineralized extracellular matrix.
 Each circle is called a lamella (plural: lamellae) and the osteocytes are found along the edges of each lamella.
 In compact bone, groups of lamellae and osteocytes are arranged into individual osteons, the cylindrical arrangement of material that makes up the fundamental building block of the compact bone.
 Each osteon has a hollow central canal in its center that blood vessels and nerves can travel through.